 To July 2 Versus Rodin: bodies across space and time.
 Auguste Rodin was an artist who redefined the idea of the body in sculpture.
 Marking 100 years since his death in 1917, Rodin’s legacy is the wellspring of this major exhibition exclusive to the Art Gallery of South Australia.
-Through a series of duets and duels, Rodin’s work is brought into conversation with over 100 modern and contemporary works of art by Louise Bourgeois, Antony Gormley, William Kentridge, Bharti Kher, Rosemary Laing, Ugo Rondinone and Kara Walker among others.
+Through a series of duets and duels, Rodin’s work is brought into conversation with over 200 modern and contemporary works of art by Louise Bourgeois, Antony Gormley, William Kentridge, Bharti Kher, Rosemary Laing, Ugo Rondinone and Kara Walker among others.
 Book online, or in person at artgallery.sa.gov.au

 12 Compton Street, Adelaide 5000.